LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

     * **Bot transfer group name**: Enter a group name that's concise and clear.
     * **Status**: The default value is Active.
 This setting lets you disable automatic transfers on a group-by-group basis.
     * **Transfer message**: Enter the message to send to the consumer prior to the transfer, something like, "Hold on while I transfer you to a chatbot that can assist you..."
+You can use bot context variables in the message.
+You can also leave this field blank if desired.
     * **Bots**: Select each bot to add it to the group.
+A bot can be a member of only one group.
+You can select from the bots that are not yet assigned to a group.

 4. Click **Add**.

+#### Test a bot transfer group

+for testing which user text matches to which bot match = INTENT or PATTERN match status = very good, good, etc. bot - the one it will lead to if i type the user text if we find a very good match with one bot, we won't look for another option

-#### Inactivate or activate a bot transfer group
+#### Inactivate a bot transfer group

 To disable automatic transfers on a group-by-group basis, inactivate the bot transfer group.

-**To inactivate or activate a bot transfer group**
+**To inactivate a bot transfer group**

 1. From the bots dashboard that lists your bots, click **Bot Transfer Groups** in the upper-right corner.
 2. In the left panel, select the group.
-3. In the right panel, click the **Status** slider.
-To activate the group, turn it on; to inactivate the group, turn it off.
+3. In the right panel, click the **Status** slider to turn it off (Inactive).
 4. Click **Save**.

 #### Delete a bot transfer group